Raid-01/myglowback-ai/README.md

 ## Current status (update this as things change)

+**👉 IMMEDIATE NEXT TASKS (two open threads):**

+1. **Welcome email still isn't arriving**, even after switching from SMTP to Resend's HTTP API.
+   That switch fixed the *known* cause (Render blocking SMTP), but the email still isn't landing, so there's something else going on.
+Not yet diagnosed — next step is checking Render's Logs tab for a fresh "Welcome email failed" line (search box, same place as before) to see what Resend's API is actually saying now that SMTP is out of the picture.
+Signup itself succeeds regardless (the email send is wrapped in try/catch on purpose), so this doesn't block testing everything else.
+2. The dashboard sidebar nav is built with `hidden sm:block` in `src/app/dashboard/layout.tsx` —
+   completely invisible on phone-sized screens, no hamburger menu or mobile alternative built yet.
+   Testing has been happening on mobile, so this blocks navigating anywhere in the dashboard except by typing URLs directly (e.g. `/dashboard/assessments/new` works fine if typed manually).
+Needs a proper mobile nav added.

+**Confirmed working end-to-end (tested live, not just built):** signup → 14-day trial created correctly → billing page shows correct trial status → "Add Payment" correctly shows an error (Paystack not connected yet, expected).
+Assessment flow is reachable via direct URL once the nav issue above is worked around, but hasn't been walked through yet.

 **Live infrastructure:**
 - Code: GitHub — `Raid-01/myglowback-ai`
 - Hosting: Render (free tier) — `https://myglowback-ai.onrender.com`
 - Database: Neon (free tier), connected and working
-- Email: Resend connected — was failing due to Render's free tier blocking outbound SMTP (platform-level rule, not a config issue), fixed by switching to Resend's HTTP API instead of SMTP/Nodemailer.
-Still in sandbox mode (`onboarding@resend.dev`, can only deliver to the Resend account's own signup email until a real domain is verified).
+- Email: Resend, switched to HTTP API (not SMTP — Render's free tier blocks outbound SMTP ports, platform-level rule, not a config issue) — **but still not actually delivering, unconfirmed cause, see task #1 above.** Sandbox mode (`onboarding@resend.dev`, can only deliver to the Resend account's own signup email until a real domain is verified).
 - Payments: Paystack **not yet connected** — still placeholder keys, so "Add Payment" correctly shows an error rather than hanging
 - Daily cron (trial expiry + reminder emails): **not yet connected** — code is built and ready at